benyamin2014/sourcegraph/doc/admin/auth/index.md

 ```

 The top-level [`auth.public`](../site_config/all.md#authpublic-boolean) (default `false`) site configuration option controls whether anonymous users are allowed to access and use the site without being signed in .

+## GitHub

+TODO

+## GitLab

+Notes:
+- GitLab needs to be running with HTTPS/TLS enabled.
+Not only is this necessary for
+  security.
+GitLab's OpenID Connect endpoint always returns a issuer URL with `https://` scheme, so
+  it won't work if GitLab isn't accessible via HTTPS.

 ## OpenID Connect